 - Canadian winter is sometimes crazy but it hasn’t stopped us in doing what we love – being outdoors.
 Cross country skiing in -20C was challenging but my frozen hair made it much more fun.

 - Ice & snow – all the fun we had while playing ice hockey, cross country skiing and running..makes me miss winter now.

 - Not watching TV.
 We still watch our favourite TV series but not on TV.
 I cannot even count how many hours we saved by not watching all the annoying commercials.

 - I’ve read many travel and self-improvement books over the year.
-One of my favourites is How to Stop Worrying and start Living by Dale Carnegie
+One of my favourites is How to Stop Worrying and Start Living

 - Skype – second to best way to see my family when I live abroad or travel around the world (first is obviously a real visit)